 Alternates to the 3×5 card system

 - Use 8×11 pieces of paper to record what you learn.
 Fold them up in your white coat pocket.
-Scan them into your computer or put them in a binder.
-Don’t put more than one topic per page, though, or you will have trouble organizing them.
+Scan them with something like Scannable and then save the pdfs in Evernote with key words so you can search for them later.
+Don’t put more than one topic per page or you will have trouble organizing them to find information later.

-- Use an iPad or other electronic device.
+- Use your phone.
 We are on the verge of having facile enough (and small enough) handheld digital devices to do this just as well (or better) than my 3×5 card system.
 The problem is being able to make your notes on the spot because the device isn’t with you.
 It never works to plan to make the notes later and, as I said above, it never works to copy notes.
 There are just too many things you’ll be writing down to make this work.
-If you figure out a good way to use an iPad or other device, please let me know! (use the comments below).
+If you figure out a good way to use your phone for this, please let me know!

-- Use the computer.
-We live on computers.
-There’s no reason you couldn’t type 3 lines of what you learned and email it to yourself or save it directly to the cloud.
+- Use your computer.
+There’s no reason you couldn’t type 3 lines of what you learned and email it to yourself, add it to Evernote, or save it directly to the cloud.
 The advantage of cloud storage is that all your notes are available all the time and are searchable.
-DropBox is not HIPAA compliant!
+Just remember, most cloud storage like DropBox is not HIPAA compliant!
 Don’t put any patient identifiers in the notes if you choose to use the cloud.

 3. Stay curious.